-If interest rates increased by 1%, and all other variables are held constant, the potential loss in fair value to the net investment assets at December 31, 2020 would be approximately \$214,788 (2019 - \$195,557).
+If interest rates increased by 1%, and all other variables are held constant, the potential loss in fair value to the net investment assets at December 31, 2021 would be approximately \$229,528 (2020 - \$214,788).

 Pricing risk is the risk that equity investments will change in value due to future fluctuations in market prices caused by factors specific to an individual equity investment or other factors affecting all equities traded in the market.
 The Plan is exposed to price risk associated with the underlying equity investments held in the Vestcor Investment Entities.
-If equity market price indices declined by 1%, and all other variables are held constant, the potential loss at December 31, 2020 would be approximately \$28,451 (2019 - \$26,449).
+If equity market price indices declined by 1%, and all other variables are held constant, the potential loss at December 31, 2021 would be approximately \$29,224 (2020 - \$28,451).

-Credit Risk: The Plan is exposed to credit-related risk in the event that pooled fund investment in a derivative (b) or debt security counterparty defaults or becomes insolvent.
+(b) Credit Risk: The Plan is exposed to credit-related risk in the event that a pooled fund investment in a derivative or debt security counterparty defaults or becomes insolvent.
 Vestcor has established investment criteria which are designed to manage credit risk by establishing limits by issuer type and credit rating for fixed income and derivative credit exposure.
 Vestcor monitors these exposures monthly.
 Such derivative and short and long-term debt securities are restricted to those having investment grade ratings, as provided by a third party rating agency.
 In addition, each counterparty exposure is restricted to no more than 5% of total assets.
 Investment grade ratings are BBB and above for longer term debt securities and R-1 for short-term debt.
 Any credit downgrade below investment grade is subject to review by the Board of Trustees.